 Answer: $10.82

 The last interest payment date prior to September 15th was July 1st.
-We need to count from July 1st up to, but not including the settlement of this trade.
+We count from July 1st up to, but not including, the settlement date.
 With a settlement timeframe of T+1, this trade will settle on Monday, September 18th.
-We must first calculate the number of days of accrued interest, knowing this is an actual/365 type of bond:

 Total = 79 days

-Next, we’ll calculate the amount of accrued interest due.
-This bond pays $50 a year in annual interest (5% of $1,000).
-The buyer must pay interest in the amount that equals 79 days of a 365-day year.
-Here’s the calculation:
+Next, calculate the accrued interest owed.
+This bond pays $50 per year in interest (5% of $1,000).
+The buyer owes the portion of that annual interest that corresponds to 79 days of a 365-day year:

-Most bonds trade with accrued interest, but not all of them.
+Most bonds trade with accrued interest, but not all.
 For example, if a bond settles on the interest payment date, no accrued interest is due.
-When a bond trade settles on the interest payment date, the seller will receive the interest for the past six months, and the buyer will begin to accrue interest for the next interest payment period.
+In that case, the seller receives the interest payment for the prior period, and the buyer begins accruing interest for the next period.

-Also, zero coupon bonds don’t pay semi-annual interest, so there is no accrued interest to be paid.
-These types of bonds trade flat, which means they trade without accrued interest.
+Also, zero coupon bonds don’t pay semi-annual interest, so there’s no accrued interest to pay.
+These bonds trade flat, meaning they trade without accrued interest.

 Sign up for free to take 7 quiz questions on this topic